Dan Harding

-Daniel Andrew Harding (born 23 December 1983) is an English footballer who last played as a defender for National League South club Whitehawk.
+Daniel Andrew Harding (born 23 December 1983) is an English former professional footballer who played as a defender.

 Harding began his career with Brighton & Hove Albion and has also played for Leeds United, Ipswich Town, Southend United, Reading, Southampton, Nottingham Forest and Millwall before joining Eastleigh and then Whitehawk in September 2016.
 Harding is a former England under-21 player.